Thomas Blood: Legacy

 Blood's son Holcroft Blood became a distinguished military engineer rising to the rank of Brigadier-General; he commanded the Duke of Marlborough's artillery at the Battle of Blenheim.
 Descendants including General Bindon Blood, civil engineer William Bindon Blood, Maurice Petherick, and Brian Inglis, had distinguished careers in British and Irish society.

+The Newcastle-Upon-Tyne, England based indie professional wrestler Thomas Blood took his name directly from the historical figure although his character is not based on him.